 Here on this page, we have shared the latest version of PhoenixCard and the previous versions.

-It comes as a portable application, which means you don’t have to install the computer tool to use it.
+It comes as a portable application, so you don’t have to install the computer tool to use it.
 Download and extract the tool package on the computer > Open PhoenixCard.exe to Launch the Tool.

 It allows you to flash or install the stock firmware on devices running on AllWinner Chipset.
-All you need to have the correct firmware (.img based) of your mobile device > Launch the Tool > Click on IMG File Button > Locate the .img firmware on the computer > Connect the SD Card to the Computer > Click on Burn.
+All you need to have is the correct firmware (.img based) of your mobile device > Launch the Tool > Click on IMG File Button > Locate the .img firmware on the computer > Connect the SD Card to the Computer > Click on Burn.